nadiramei/mb1313600022/1313617026/README.md

 # Periodt

 An app where users can track their period schedule.
 The app can **predict the user's future period schedule, ovulation day, and fertile window**.
-The cycle used for prediction of future period schedule is calculated by counting the days between the last day of the last period and the first day of the current period.
+The cycle used to predict future period schedules is calculated by counting the days between the last day of the last period and the first day of the current period.
 While ovulation might vary for each persons, this app uses the most commonly used method to calculate the probability of the ovulation day.
 The ovulation is calculated by substracting 14 days from the end of the period cycle, while the fertile window is predicted to be 5 days before the ovulation happen.

 The target segment for this app is people with uteruses that might want to **track their period and predict their fertile window**.

 This app features:

 * A start screen that will to redirect the user either to the login page or the registration page.
-The user can then log in or sign up their email.
+The user can then log in or sign up using their email.

 <p align="center">
 <img src="./start screen.png" alt="demo of the login function" width="750" height="500">